Strategy for people with Physical Disability and Sensory Impairment 2022 to 2027

 Chart highlighting that 32% of respondents stated that they would like to learn how to use smart/assistive technology while 21% already use smart/assistive technology.
 However 48% do not use smart/assistive technology.

 Too often technology is developed without taking account of the needs of disabled consumers.
-From streaming services and smartphone apps to AI-powered recruitment and interview tools, the importance of involving disabled consumers in the design process is crucial.
+From streaming services and smartphone apps to artificial intelligence-powered recruitment and interview tools, the importance of involving disabled consumers in the design process is crucial.

 The COVID-19 pandemic has increased the importance of assistive and accessible technology for many disabled people and reminded us that access to the right technology is key to unlocking greater inclusion.
 Digital exclusion matters because it is linked to loneliness and isolation and the wider determinants of health (including poverty, income, and employment).
 In addition, digital inclusion is essential in laying a solid foundation for the future use of Technology Enabled Care, which many disabled people may be able to utilise.